git/git.github.io/rev_news/drafts/edition-33.md

 * [rebase: exec leaks GIT_DIR to environment](https://public-inbox.org/git/20171028000152.2760-1-jacob.e.keller@intel.com/)

 Jacob Keller sent a patch adding a test that fails.
-He wrote in the commit message that the git rebase interactive mode causes "exec" commands to be run with GIT_DIR set.
-And that now running a git command in a subdirectory fails because GIT_DIR=".git".
-He suspected the regression was introduced in some recent rebase--helper changes to speed up the interactive rebase and convert some shell scripts to C code.
+He wrote in the commit message that the "`git rebase`" interactive mode causes `exec` commands to be run with `GIT_DIR` set, and that afterwards running a git command in a subdirectory fails because `GIT_DIR=".git"`.
+He suspected the regression was introduced in some recent `rebase--helper` changes to speed up the interactive rebase and convert some shell scripts to C code.